robin-hartmann/template-node-ts/README.md

 # template-ts-node

-Template for creating Node.js apps with TypeScript
+Template for creating Node.js apps with TypeScript - transpiled to JavaScript

 ## Features